 The combination of new visual elements with new style of lettering

-The collaboration with the customer was kept first of all through revision of the sketches and afterwards if those sketches had been approved, they were processed in Adobe Illustrator.
+The collaboration with the customer was kept first of all through revision of the sketches and afterward if those sketches had been approved, they were processed in Adobe Illustrator.

 The first version of the frog seemed to be a bit complicated for the customer so they asked to simplify it eliminating some details and making the image clearly perceived.
 There was created the variant with the half-head of a frog, which was not clearly associated with the frog so it wasn’t accepted.